Dataframe#

 This method returns a

-that you can use to perform aggregations on each group of data.groupBy()
+RelationalGroupedDataFramethat you can use to perform aggregations on each group of data.groupBy()is an alias ofgroup_by().- Parameters:

 *cols – The columns to group by.